-Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, & Copyrights Included
+Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, And Copyrights Included

-Madonna’s nude pics from 40 years ago are now up for auction for bidders looking to get the original naked photos of the legendary singer before her big break in Hollywood, thanks to the website who tried to auction out her worn panty and a secret letter from Tupac earlier this year.
+Madonna’s nude pics from 40 years ago are now up for auction for bidders looking to get the original naked photos of the legendary singer before her big break in Hollywood, thanks to the website who tried to auction out her worn panties and a secret letter from Tupac earlier this year.

 From November 22 to December 1, items in The Rock and Roll Pop Culture Auction will be up for grabs, including a total of 108 naked photos of then-18-year-old Madonna Louise Ciccone taken by photographer Cecil I. Taylor, TMZ reported.